Vatsy145/Vatsy145/README.md

 ## News

-Join our [Discord] and follow the `#news` channel or get a role from `#roles` channel to get notified about new updates and other important news.
+Join me [Discord] and follow the `#news` channel or get a role from `#roles` channel to get notified about new updates and other important news.

 ## Collected Data and Statistics